-The Slimp Oil Refinery was actually located on this site in the 1920s and 1930s.
-The canopy has a hipped roof and tile accents along the supports, and a dominant parapet is repeated on both the front and rear of the two story building.
+The Slimp Oil Refinery was located on this site in the 1920s and 1930s.
+The service canopy has a hipped roof and tile accents on each support, and a dominant parapet is repeated on both the front and rear of the two story building.
+The roofs both have exposed rafter tails.
+The shape of parapet is very similar to the one featured on Mission San Antonio de Valero (the Alamo).
+These architectural features are consistent with Mission Revival architecture.